llmpandori2/trail_counter_2011_2020/scripts/IMD_DRR_Template/Trail_Counter_Brief_2022.md

 *Stock Text to include:*

 The data within the data records listed above have been reviewed by staff in the NPS Inventory and Monitoring Division to ensure accuracy, completeness, and consistency with documented data quality standards, as well as for usability and reproducibility.
-The *`r params$dataPackage2Title `* is suitable for its intended use as of the date of processing (`r Sys.Date()`).
+The ** is suitable for its intended use as of the date of processing (2022-04-08).

 *Required Table*